-Miranda stepped down from the throne and gestured to the table before them.
+Mirabelle stepped down from the throne and gestured to the table before them.
 Sophia sat down and folded her hands in her lap.
-Miranda took the chair at the opposite end of the table and sat down.
+Mirabelle took the chair at the opposite end of the table and sat down.
 Eilhu remained at the throne.
 She knew that he would be at her side in a moment and the comfort of it warmed her blood.

 Sophia gave a polite laugh, showed her teeth.

 ‘We both know that’s not entirely true, your highness, but thank you.’

 ‘I thought we should eat.
 I imagine the trip has brought on quite an appetite.’